 The Freedom to Learn

 Loose play means the freedom to create and adapt.
 There are no fixed goals, no traditional play structures like slides and jungle gems, and no specific guidance.
-When the kids interact with loose parts, they enter an unknown world, not knowing the outcome of their actions.
+When the children interact with loose parts, they enter an unknown world, not knowing the outcome of their actions.
 It ignites their thinking, which helps them in theoretical reasoning and problem solving later on.
 Here are five learning outcomes of loose play the book talks about: